Pencea-Flavius/Minecraft-PlayStationPortable-Edition/README.md

 - A PSP with Custom Firmware (CFW).
 - PSP SDK (for building from source).

-## Acknowledgments
-- Based on the leaked 4J Studios Minecraft Console Edition source code.
-- Thanks to the PSP development community for tools and documentation.

 ## Disclaimer
 This project is for educational and preservation purposes only.
 All rights to Minecraft belong to Mojang Studios and Microsoft.